- Finance Home

 Bonded Debt Service Fund:

 - Ending fund balance, 100% for dry period

 Note: No more than 25% of the general funds’ reserves may be held in land at any one-time.

 The Tennis, Street, Water, Sewer, and Stormwater funds shall each maintain general contingencies equal to at least 10% of their operational requirements.

 The Systems Development Charges Fund shall maintain general contingencies equal to the net balance of the fund.

 The Engineering Fund shall maintain general contingencies equal to at least 5% of operations.

-The Maintenance Services & Motor Pool fund shall maintain general contingencies of at least 3% of operations.
+The Public Works Support Services Fund shall maintain general contingencies of at least 3% of operations.

 Order of spending fund balance: the City considers when both restricted and unrestricted fund balance is available for use, the City is to use restricted fund balance first, and then unrestricted fund balance as needed.
 When unrestricted fund balance is spent, the City will consider that committed amounts will be reduced first, followed by assigned amounts, and then unassigned amounts last.